 Invest time to see a payoff -- A good rule of thumb is 21 consecutive days to see results.

-To get photo resources and a few other tools to make LinkedIn life easier (and more profitable) here, help yourself to my most popular LinkedIn resource.
+To get resources you won't believe are free and a few other tools to make LinkedIn life easier (and more profitable), help yourself to my most popular LinkedIn resource.
 It's completely free.

-You'll get a list of my favorite free photo sites, a powerful keyword idea generator and a selection of other LinkedIn tools to make your profile irresistible like bacon, black coffee, or butter.
+You'll get a list of my favorite free photo sites, a powerful keyword idea generator and a selection of other LinkedIn tools to make your profile irresistible like bacon, black coffee, or butter on fresh baked bread.

 Why those?
 Because people may not be able to tell you exactly what they love about those things, but they do love them.
 LinkedIn profiles are a little like that.

 Get those resources here: